~ WE ARE POSTPONING THE FULL CERTIFICATE PROGRAM FOR 2023 ~

 Students are required to produce a capstone project and offer a brief presentation of it to the cohort.
 The project can be anything from reflections of an ecotherapy practice, reflections of working with a group or individuals applying the principles and techniques learned, a research paper, or a personal reflection.

-There will be both required and recommended reading.
+There is both required and recommended reading.

 The 2020 Schedule is as follows (Pacific time) Content highlights outlined here (the actual program is very rich with many extras added)